sqbjs/sqb/README.md

 Note: SQB is in alpha state.
 Use it only for testing purposes only!

+## Getting started

+Codding pattern in SQB is very similar to standard sql language.

 ```js
 const sqb = require('sqb'),
     /* Shortcuts for more clear coding */